Acts of Philip: Contents

 The narrative recounts that Jesus sent out a group of followers to spread his message.
 The followers were Philip, Bartholomew, and a woman named Mariamne, who is identified in the text as Philip's sister, and is a leading figure in the second half of the text.
 They form a community that seems to practice vegetarianism and celibacy, and uses a form of the eucharist where vegetables and water were consumed in place of bread and wine.
 Mariamne wears men's clothes and holds positions of authority comparable to men, serving as a priest and a deacon.
-Due to this, the Acts have been proposed to be an Encratite text with Gnostic influences, with Mariamne's clothings reaffirming her resistance against the snake of Eden's seduction of Eve.
+Due to this, the Acts have been proposed to be an Encratite text with Gnostic influences, with Mariamne's clothing reaffirming her resistance against the snake of Eden's seduction of Eve.

 The group travels through pagan lands spreading Christianity by performing powerful miracles, in a series of cycles that has been described to owe "as much to Christian doctrine, which they try to endorse, as they do to the raw material of Eastern and Mediterranean mythology, which they shamelessly exploit."
 Among their miraculous accomplishments were the conversion of a talking leopard and a talking goat into additional companions, a feat familiar in the (non-canonical) apostolic Acts.

 Phillip and his companions are sent by Jesus to preach in the city of the Ophianoi, pagans that worship a race of snakes and dragons.
 This city, named as Ophiorhyme, is identified with Hierapolis, the site of Phillip's tomb and cult.
 The group crosses various lands in route to the city while exorcizing monsters, which are revealed to be demons, as well as the offspring of the snakes into which the Pharaoh's sorcerers turned their staffs.
 After their submission, Phillip turns them into black men in order for them to build a church before disappearing.
 The group arrives in the city, where the inhabitants attack them and subject them to pagan trials, but they defeat them by working miracles, and ultimately reach the city's gated temple, where the Echidna or mother of the snakes is worshipped.
 The temple and the monster are then sent to the abyss in a final miracle.

 Some of the text's episodes are identifiable as belonging to more closely related "cycles".
 Two episodes recounting events of Philip's commission (3 and 8) have survived in both shorter and longer versions.
 There is no commission narrative in the surviving texts: Philip's authority rests on the prayers and benediction of Peter and John and is explicitly bolstered by a divine epiphany, in which the voice of Jesus urges "Hurry Philip!
 Behold, my angel is with you, do not neglect your task" and "Jesus is secretly walking with him".(ch.
 3).